Reactions of Aromatic Molecules

 EAS Reactions (3) – Friedel-Crafts Acylation and Friedel-Crafts Alkylation

 Today’s post is on the Friedel-Crafts alkylation and acylation reactions.
-Quick summary:
+Carbon-Carbon bond forming reaction time!
+Whoo hoo!

 This is the third in a series of three posts on the key electrophilic aromatic substitution (EAS) reactions in introductory organic chemistry.